A (long) introduction

 A&F uni project, how I spent most of uni, graduation, NTU

-Now this is going to sound dramatic but working on this brief honestly saved me.
-I'd entered my third year of uni in a bad way as we'd just found out my dad was ill.
-I couldn't focus on work which was worrying as third year was 100% of our final grade.
-This brief, however, really interested me - I got so into it and enjoyed working on it, which was the best distraction.
-I can't remember how many other students on my course chose the brief but they selected a few to be interviewed and I was chosen.
-I made it through the first interview stage and was then flown over to Ohio for an interview at Head Office - there were around 30 of us flown over from lots of different universities across the UK and Australia.
-This weekend is still up there with one of the best weekends of my life!
-They treated us like royalty, we were put up in a 5* Hilton Hotel with all expenses paid for four days whilst they toured us around the offices and Columbus.
+Butttt I made it through the first stages and found myself being flown over to Ohio for an interview at Head Office - there were around 30 of us flown over from lots of different universities across the UK and Australia.
+This weekend was so surreal, we were put up in a 5* Hilton Hotel with all expenses paid for four days whilst they toured us around the offices and Columbus.
 Our interviews were on the last day and we had three, each around 45 minutes.
 The next week I was back in Nottingham and found out I got the job 🥳 I remember it so clearly, I was in a newsagents buying milk and topping up our gas meter when I got the call 😅

 Bamber Prints Blog - A (Long) Introduction - A Photograph of Columbus, my home for four years